 According to Forbes, the anticipated go-to-market strategy should inform which platform and operating systems to launch on.

 Now that you’ve got an idea of your expected development costs and cost per conversion, it’s time to determine how your app will be monetized and what returns you can expect.
 Monetization takes many forms, but it’s crucial to determine which monetization strategy is being pursued, how long it will take to implement, and what returns to expect based on relevant competitor data.
+Don’t forget things like embedded hardware development for any peripherals that your app may need to interface with.

 Too many firms simply ignore monetization, and find themselves in a difficult financial spot when they are spending so much on development and maintenance and not seeing any returns.